 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 0 / 4

 The general public has no opportunity for political participation, and even KWP elites operate under the threat of extreme penalties for perceived dissent or disloyalty.
-The party is subject to regular purges aimed at reinforcing the leader’s personal authority.
-Executions of dismissed senior officials continued to be reported in 2017, though such accounts are often difficult to confirm.
+The party is subject to regular purges aimed at reinforcing the leader’s personal authority, and the regime has executed senior officials who have fallen out of favor with Supreme Leader Kim.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 0 / 4

 North Korea is ethnically homogeneous, with only a small Chinese population and few non-Chinese foreign residents.
 Foreigners are not allowed to join the KWP or serve in the military or government.
 Religious groups are harshly suppressed and unable to organize politically.
 Women hold few leadership positions in the ruling party and about 16 percent of the seats in the Supreme People’s Assembly; the system does not allow such representatives to independently address the interests of women.
 The government typically denies the existence of LGBT (lesbian, gay, bisexual, and transgender) people in North Korea.